 Note: The tour requires sign-in with name and email.
 The virtual tour works best with the latest version of modern browsers Firefox, Explorer and Chrome.

 This fun 6-minute video from Rio Tinto’s Kennecott Utah Copper tells the story of copper from start to finish, through the mining, processing and end uses of copper, complete with great mathematical analogies for the scale of giant sizes and weights.

 Content aimed at grades 4-8, though all ages will enjoy the video.
 [5:59]

 Conduct learning activities all about mining, processing ore, and the properties, chemistry and importance of minerals and their uses.
-There are 85 lessons in the list, and the table can be sorted by Activity or Grade Level.
-Note the activities are correlated with older Nevada State Standards.
-Activities are listed according to grades, K-12, with a good distribution of represented grades.
+The activities can be filtered by Grade Level.

 This eight-page publication has information about the common mineral groups, how a mine is made, mineral exploration, concentrating, smelting and refining, and related simple activities.

 11″ x 17″ two-color newspaper-format

 Uncover the use of metals such as copper, gold and molybdenum in everyday life and gain a deeper understanding of today’s hard rock mining industry.
 Discovery Education and Freeport-McMoRan have created an interactive program for grades 6-8 and 9-12 that equips educators, students and families with dynamic resources – including a virtual field trip, interactive digital learning tools, school-to-home connections, exploration activities and STEM resources.

 Science, technology, engineering and math (STEM subjects) are used by mining professionals throughout the industry.
 Listen to these interviews to see how interest in STEM subjects can lead to a rewarding career in the mining industry.